 Remember, this is not morals you agree with.
 This focuses on on how the work is improved because the moral was done well.
 A positive moral is not automatically excused by being an agreeable one; likewise, an unpopular or negative moral could be done well.

 Not related to Anvil on Head.
 Unless you are trying to illustrate how it's wrong to drop anvils on people's heads.

 Other times, the anvil comes across very blatant, which might turn off some viewers, but in the era which the story is told, the message itself is more important than the story or allegory it is presented in.
 Consider, for instance, Harriet Beecher-Stowe's Uncle Tom's Cabin and its anvilicious message "slavery is bad".
 It is not a subtle message and generally not considered great literature.
 However, it came when at least a large minority (if not a majority) of whites imagined that slavery was good for black people.
 Effective anti-slavery propaganda was badly needed.
 That anvilicious, sentimental piece of propaganda may have done more real good than any piece of great literature.
-The same can be said about Chaplin's The Great Dictator and its anvilicious "Hitler is bad" message or Orwell's Animal Farm and Nineteen Eighty-Four with their anvilicious "Totalitarianism is bad" message.
+The same can be said about Chaplin's The Great Dictator and its anvilicious "Hitler is bad" message or Orwell's Animal Farm and 1984 with their anvilicious "Totalitarianism is bad" message.